Pull Planning: How Lean Construction Practices Can Improve Project Efficiency

 — Consult with the people who are in charge of implementation.

-— Do your homework when choosing people to participate in this planning
+— Do your homework when choosing people to participate in this pull planning process.

 — Give all stakeholders enough time to prepare.